Legal purge in Norway after World War II: Arrests, trials and executions

 In May 1945, at the close of World War II, the paramilitary Milorg (Norway's official resistance movement in the war) joined units of the Norwegian police that had been trained in Sweden.
 Both had been well briefed and prepared ahead of the official liberation on 8 May 1945.
-The Norwegian government-in-exile assembled this force because it viewed it as paramount to avoid lynching or other extrajudicial punishment against former members of the Nazi regime.
+The Norwegian government-in-exile assembled this force because it viewed the avoidance of lynching or other extrajudicial punishment of former members of the Nazi regime as being of paramount importance.
 Nevertheless, during the summer of 1945, there was a fierce debate reported in Norwegian newspapers about the prosecution and punishment of war criminals and traitors.
 Many spoke openly of retaliation, but others argued that death penalty was a "drawback for a civilized community".
 As tensions hardened, those fighting against the death penalty for humanitarian reasons were stigmatized as "the silk front".
 Those who favored harsh penalties were known as "the ice front".
 The editorial pages of Norwegian newspapers (Dagbladet being one of the most prominent) demanded harsh penalties.

 Within just a few days of the war ending, up to 28,750 people were arrested for questioning.
 Although many were released quickly, between 5,000 and 6,000 individuals were still in custody in August 1946.

 Former wartime resistance leader Sven Arntzen was made acting chief barrister of the Norwegian Prosecuting Authority.
 He was given the responsibility for bringing the cases to trial.
 Arntzen played a highly public role in establishing the principles that should drive the trials.
 This led to considerable public and internal debate about the nature of the legal purges.

 Altogether prosecutors requested death sentences in 200 cases of treason; of these only 30 were passed down, with 25 being carried out.
+All were executed by firing squad, except for Erich Hoffmann, who was hanged.
 From the beginning, the application of capital punishment was controversial in Norway, in part because the country's first government instituted capital punishment before the Norwegian parliament had reconvened after the war.

+People executed

+Forty people were executed.
+Thirty-seven of them were executed under Norwegian law, and the other three under Allied military law.
+One man was hanged; the rest were shot.